-wrote: Halychanyn That year, the Lviv newspaper of Ukrainian Russophiles, "Architect Ivan Levynskiy belongs to those, once numerous Russian people, who in cold and hunger attended schools, and featured solidity, diligence, and basic knowledge of school disciplines.
+That year, the Lviv newspaper of Ukrainian Russophiles, Halychanyn wrote:

+"Architect Ivan Levynskiy belongs to those, once numerous Russian people, who in cold and hunger attended schools, and featured solidity, diligence, and basic knowledge of school disciplines.
 As a scrupulous and talented architect and businessman, shortly he became famous for his solid, firm, practical, and the same time inexpensive construction.
 Moreover, Levynskyi proved himself as a talented and artful man advancing his business, since he founded - without significant capital - two tile factories, which are fairly growing.
-In Lviv, Levynskyi has built, among others, the new Polish theatre, the Georges Hotel, the medical clinics, the Jewish Hospital and many other beautiful and huge buildings. "
+In Lviv, Levynskyi has built, among others, the new Polish theatre, the Georges Hotel, the medical clinics, the Jewish Hospital and many other beautiful and huge buildings."

-of The Catholic University of Lublin, was Dr. Lukasz Jasina The sixth session, mediated by Art in Transition. dedicated to of The University of Cardinal Stefan Wyszyński in Warsaw delivered aProf.
-Jakub Lewicki "Jewish Architects' Works in Lviv and Beyond: A Unique Phenomenon or Typical lecture attempt to analyze whether the architecture created by Jewish architects of Lviv school of architecture was original or typical.
+The sixth session, mediated by Dr. Lukasz Jasina of The Catholic University of Lublin, was dedicated to Art in Transition.

+Prof. Jakub Lewicki of The University of Cardinal Stefan Wyszyński in Warsaw delivered a lecture "Jewish Architects' Works in Lviv and Beyond: A Unique Phenomenon or Typical Case?"
-Case?"